November 8, 2015

-If you partner with an organization in your area that provides services to HIV+ women, it may be wiling to tell its members about your group so that those who are interested can join.
-If you are not familiar with organizations in your area, you can search for them using one of these resources: AIDS Service Organization (ASO) finder or this E-Atlas (International).
-You can ask if organizations in your area already have a support group; if they do not, you can ask how they can help you start a group in your community.
+If you partner with an organization in your area that provides services to women living with HIV, it may be willing to tell its members about your group so that those who are interested can join.
+If you are not familiar with organizations in your area, you can search for them using one of these resources: AIDS Service Organization (ASO) finder (in the US) or this E-Atlas (International).
+You can ask if organizations in your area already have a support group; if they do not, you can ask them for suggestions and for ways they might help you start a group in your community.

 As you begin planning your group, consider the following:

 Next, you can think about the structure of the meetings -- will they be free flowing or have a set agenda?
 Ask the women who participate in the group to help make this decision.
-Having them choose the way the meetings are carried out can enhance their sense of ownership of the group.
+Having them choose the way the meetings are carried out can help them feel some ownership of the group.
 The more ownership women have, the more likely they are to participate in the group.

-Programs like HIV University, SMART University, and At the Kitchen Table are great examples of successful support groups for HIV+ women.
+Programs like African American HIV University, SMART University, and Iris House's support groups are great examples of successful groups for women living with HIV.
 At the beginning session of each year, the participants come with their ideas for various topics they would like to learn more about.
 The group then decides together which topics will be covered and which social events will be planned.
 Once these decisions are made, a calendar is created, and various participants volunteer to help arrange the events on the calendar.